 The S&P Global US Services PMI was revised slightly higher to 49.3 in September of 2022 from a preliminary estimate of 49.2, but still pointing to the third consecutive month of falling services sector activity.
 The fall in output was only marginal overall, as firms noted that improved demand conditions led to a weaker decline.
 New orders returned to growth, with domestic sales supporting the upturn, as new export business fell further.
 The rate of job creation softened to the slowest in 2022 to date, however, as challenges finding and retaining staff persisted.
 Labor and input shortages sparked a renewed rise in backlogs of work.
 Meanwhile, cost pressures eased for the fourth month running amid reports of some reductions in input prices.
 Hopes of greater client demand, a peaking of inflation and investment in new products drove business expectations for the year-ahead to the highest for four months. source: Markit Economics

 Services PMI in the United States averaged 54.28 points from 2013 until 2022, reaching an all time high of 70.40 points in May of 2021 and a record low of 26.70 points in April of 2020.
 This page provides the latest reported value for - United States Services PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States Services PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2022.

-Services PMI in the United States is expected to be 52.10 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Services PMI in the United States to stand at 50.80 in 12 months time.
-In the long-term, the United States Services PMI is projected to trend around 52.10 points in 2020, according to our econometric models.
+Services PMI in the United States is expected to be 49.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Services PMI is projected to trend around 50.80 points in 2023, according to our econometric models.